ONSdigital/rm-survey-service/API.md

 # Survey Service API
 This page documents the Survey service API endpoints.
-These endpoints will be secured using HTTP basic authentication initially, apart from the service information endpoint, which is unsecured.
+Apart from the Service Information endpoint, all these endpoints are secured using HTTP basic authentication.
 All endpoints return an `HTTP 200 OK` status code except where noted otherwise.

 ## Service Information
 * `GET /info` will return information about this service, collated from when it was last built.